-Check on the website to determine the groups location, day and time of the group you are interesting in attending.
+Check on the website to determine the groups location, day, and time of the group you are interested in attending.
 Learn More

 what happens at a pain self-management group?

 Guidelines - group guidelines are provided.

 Check-in - typically in the past month what has worked for you.

 Education topic - Healthcare provider, video, presentation to the group on subject relating to the needs of the group, often based on the Canadian Pain ToolKit a copy of which is available on our website.
 Click Here for Your Pain ToolKit (free).
 We suggest our leaders provide a couple of meetings during the year where open discussion about pain is encouraged.